kwaldenphd/world-wide-web/README.md

 24. What follows are the tags that define the structure of a basic HTML document as illustrated in the W3C reading this week.

-25. Geany has constructed a blank template for us to work from.
+25. Repl.it has constructed a blank template for us to work from.
 This html document is well- formed and valid.

 26. We can test this by copying and pasting our file into the HTML Validator.
 (Go ahead and give it a try https://validator.w3.org).

 27. This is one of the advantages to using and IDE for website development.
-As you will see in a few moments, Geany has a few other features that will help us to create clean, well-formed, and valid HTML documents.
+As you will see in a few moments, Repl.it has a few other features that will help us to create clean, well-formed, and valid HTML documents.

 # Adding Content to `Index.html`